 Rat up a drain pipe?
 Drain Survey to the Rescue!

-Evidence that there is rat activity in the drains can be from droppings left behind by a rat or soil physically in the manhole.
-Soil or stones can indicate that rats have pulled the debris into the drain while tunnelling out.
+Evidence that there is rat activity in the drains can be from droppings left behind by a rat, or soil physically in the manhole.
+Soil or stones can indicate that rats have pulled the debris into the drain while tunneling out.

-Although in these instances it is unlikely a rodent will find another way in we sometimes advise a non-return valve additionally to the works because we do know that rodents will try to gain entry through another way.
-Even if generations are killed of rats scent markings are left meaning further generations will try and gain entry.
-The drain camera is very useful as it can go very far along drains right to the end to see if chewing has occurred.
+Although in these situations it is unlikely a rodent will find another way in, we sometimes advise a non-return valve additionally to the works because we do know that rodents will try to gain entry through any way possible.
+Even if generations are killed, the rats scent are left meaning further generations will try and gain entry.
+Another tool we can use is a drain camera - this is very useful as it can go very far along drains right to the end to see if chewing has occurred.

-It may be surprising to hear that scratching in the loft is caused by something coming from a drain but once rodents enter a property they are extremely good at finding their way round usually using cavities as a way up and down the property.
-For example a rodent may be living in the loft space, feeding in the kitchen at night and gaining water from the drain to drink.
-When rats have the right environment with appropriate food and water provided this is when they will start mating and the numbers of rats grow in the property.
+It may be surprising to hear that scratching in the loft is caused by something coming from a drain, but once rodents enter a property, they are extremely good at finding their way around (usually using cavities as a way up and down the property).
+For example, a rodent may be living in the loft space, feeding in the kitchen at night and gaining water from the drain to drink.
+When rats have the right environment, (with appropriate food and water provided) this is when they will start mating and the numbers of rats grow in the property.
 This is why we advise to start pest control as soon as possible when rodent activity is noted so it does not have time to take hold.

-Finally it is worth noting that both new and old properties can have this problem.
+Finally, it is worth noting that both new and old properties can have this problem.
 Old properties because clay pipes may fail and crack.
-New properties because the drain pipes and connectors are made of plastic so if rats can get enough purchase for it to chew through entry to the fabric of the property is gained.
-If you have any questions about drainage surveys rats and mice in general or anything pest control related please do get in touch as we would be happy to help.
+New properties because the drain pipes and connectors are made of plastic, so if rats can get enough grip to chew through the fabric, they will gain entry to the property.
+If you have any questions about drainage surveys or rats and mice in general or anything pest control related, please do get in touch as we would be happy to help.
 Have a great day!